SatyamDevv/ParkEase-Parking-Space-Detection/README.md

 ## Future Plans

 1. Add a Database so we get real time parking space data any where any time.
+(Done ✅)
 2. Add a way to represent the Available, Occupied, Total Spaces in userui with its location and path to go there.
+(Done ✅)
 3. Improve overall ui and Clean the code.